roo-shy/sherlock_valid_string/README.md

 * I created a new hash (Hash.new takes an argument that will be returned when a key that doesn’t correspond to a hash entry is accessed)

-* Knowing that, you can take an array of elements and easily get occurrence counts for each unique element.
+* Knowing that, you can take an array of elements and easily get occurrence counts for each unique element

 * Initializing each key to 0 and then incrementing the count each time the element appears